-Let’s face it, cloud is the future of data storage.
-For now, your best bet is to encrypt the files before it reaches the cloud, meaning encrypt it in your PC before the files get synchronized to cloud.
-To make this process super easy, there is a awesome cross platform utility that I recommend, Cryptomator.
+Let’s face it; the cloud is the future of data storage.
+For now, your best bet is to encrypt the files before it reaches the cloud, meaning encrypt it in your PC before the files get synchronized to the cloud.
+To make this process super easy, there is an excellent cross-platform utility that I recommend, Cryptomator.

 Installing Cryptomator in Ubuntu, Linux Mint, elementary OS

 Step 1) Launch ‘Terminal’ and enter the following command to add PPA.

 sudo add-apt-repository ppa:sebastian-stenzel/cryptomator